albertofilice/rhacm-gitops/README.md

 **3. ApplicationSet with kustomize**

-This solution involves implementing kustomize for customization and ovveride on a per-cluster basis, and in particular is applicable with the following directory structure:
+This solution involves implementing Kustomize for customization and Ovveride on a per-cluster basis, and in particular is applicable with the following directory structure:

 ```bash
 example/kustomize/wordpress